 Introduction

 The Staphylinidae fauna of the Aegean Islands has until recently been rather poorly known.
 With the recent works of Volker Assing many of the islands have received much needed attention and initial species lists have been produced, Chios (Assing, 2015a, 2016a), Corfu (Assing et al., 2018), Crete (Assing, 2013a, 2015b), Cyprus (Assing, 2017b, 2017a; Assing and Wunderle, 2001), Ikaria (Assing, 2017c), Karpathos (Assing, 2016b), Kos (Assing, 2017a), Lesbos (Assing, 2005, 2016a, 2017a), Rhodes (Assing, 2013b, 2017a) and Samos (Assing, 2015c, 2016a, 2017a).
-With over a thousand islands of the archipelago there are still many left to be explored.
+With over a thousand islands of the archipelago there are still many targets for exploration.
 One such is the Island of Skyros, part of the Thellesian Sporades in the western Aegean Sea.

 With an area of approximately 209 km2 Skyros Island is the largest of the Thellesian Sporades, situated in the western Aegean Sea, quite isolated from other islands.
-Neglecting a number smaller islands, the closest larger landmass is the large island of Euboea 40 km away, which only separated by the mainland by a small strait.
+Neglecting a number of smaller islands, the closest larger landmass is the large island of Euboea 40 km away, which only separated by the mainland by a small strait.
 Most of the rest of the Thellasian Sporades islands are found roughly 50 km to the North of Skyros.
 Skyros stretches roughly from north-west to south-east with two major mountains and a depression in the middle of the island.
 Mount Kochylas is tallest at 792m and dominates the south-eastern part of the island, while Mount Olympus is quite a bit lower at 402 in the north-western part.
-The north-western part is covered in a mix of coniferous forests of mainly Pinus halepensis, maquis with Juniperus phoenicea, and is generally covered in lush, green vegetation.
+The north-western part is covered in a mix of coniferous forests of mainly Pinus halepensis, maquis with Juniperus phoenicea, and is generally covered in abundant, green vegetation.
 The south-eastern part is dominated by dry, spiny phrygana an maquis containing Quercus coccifera, Quercus ilex and Acer sempervires(Vrahnakis et al., 2012).
 At higher altitudes this is replaced by rocky bare ground, with very little vegetation.
 The coast is a mix between rocky cliffs and beaches with good amounts of coastal debris.
 The whole island shows signs of extensive grazing by the goats, with the large herds being in the south-eastern part.
 On the southern part of the island there is additionally a population of wild horses(Fotiadis and Vrahnakis, 2012).
 The south-eastern part is largely uninhabited with only few permanent structures to be found, while the northern part contains the main city of the island as well as other, smaller settlements.

-Staphylinidae, commonly known as rove beetles, are an extremely diverse group of beetles with more than 60.000 species currently known ((Solodovnikov et al., 2013)Solodovnikov et al., 2013).
-They are very diverse in their ecological preference as well as their feeding habits and are found in almost all habitats across Earth (Thayer, 2016)(Thayer, 2016).(Hansen et al., 2018) While generally quite small, usually from 4 to 8 mm, some species grow to be more than 30 mm.
-Most species are quite flat and slender, with shortened elytra and flexible abdomen, which make them able to maneuver through small spaces (leaf litter, under bark, crevices, etc.) (Thayer, 2016)(Thayer, 2016).
+Staphylinidae, commonly known as rove beetles, are an extremely diverse group of beetles with more than 60.000 species currently known (Solodovnikov et al., 2013).
+They are very diverse in their ecological preference as well as their feeding habits and are found in almost all habitats across Earth (Thayer, 2016).
+A recent study of the rove beetles of Læsø, a danish island, shows this rather well as they found rove beetles In a wide variety of macro- and microhabitats ranging from freshwater to grasslands, ants nests to dung(Hansen et al., 2018).
+While generally quite small, usually from 4 to 8 mm, some species grow to be more than 30 mm.
+Most species are quite flat and slender, with shortened elytra and flexible abdomen, which make them able to maneuver through small spaces (leaf litter, under bark, crevices, etc.) (Thayer, 2016).